semrush/intergalactic/website/docs/components/input/input.md

 You can place [Counter](/components/counter/counter) inside the input or next to its label.
 Counter usually shows the number of available characters, limits, etc. The counter is usually non-clickable.

 ::: tip
-Please don’t use the [Tag](/components/tag/tag) component for the counter.
+Don’t use the [Tag](/components/tag/tag) component as a counter.
 It has a different purpose and functionality.
 :::

 Table: Input with counter